New technique means head lice can provide clues about ancient people and migration.

 “Demand for DNA samples from ancient human remains has grown in recent years as we seek to understand migration and diversity in ancient human populations.
 Headlice have accompanied humans throughout their entire existence, so this new method could open the door to a goldmine of information about our ancestors, while preserving unique specimens.”

-Until now, ancient DNA has preferably been extracted from dense bone from the skull or from inside teeth, as these provide the best quality samples.
-However, skull and teeth remains are not always available, as it can be unethical or against cultural beliefs to take samples from indigenous early remains, and due to the severe damage destructive sampling causes to the specimens which compromise future scientific analysis.
+As they produce the highest quality samples, ancient DNA has traditionally been retrieved from bone from the skull or from within teeth.
+However, it might be immoral or against cultural beliefs to extract samples from indigenous early remains, and due to the significant damage destructive sampling does to the specimens which compromises future scientific research, skull and tooth remains are not always present.

 Recovering DNA from the cement delivered by lice is therefore a solution to the problem, especially as nits are commonly found on the hair and clothes of well preserved and mummified humans.